apertium/apertium-python/apertium/README.md

  ```

 ### Installing more modes from other language data
-One can also install modes by providing the path to the lang-data using this simple funciton
+One can also install modes by providing the path to the lang-data using this simple function
 ```python
 In [1]: import apertium as a
 In [2]: a.append_pair_path('..')